michael-fa/thaw-modloader/readme.md

 Use mods in Tony Hawk's American Wasteland.
 This is the same like it's available for other popular games.
 Its like any other .ASI loader.

+*IMPORTANT* Right now, I am not working in thaw -> but im still developing my multiplayer mod.
+Unless someone else knows his stuff and reverses the game on its own, or has something for thaw done yet there's no mod currently developed or at least working for/with this as far as I know.

 :wrench: How to install modloader
 -------------------